msv-lab/f1x/doc/Manual.md

 The search space of f1x is defined by the following transformation schemas:

-1. Modification of side-effect free conditions
+1. modifying side-effect free expressions (conditions, RHS of assignments, return arguments);
-2. Appending `|| expr` or `&& expr` to conditions with side effects
+2. appending `|| expr` to conditions with side effects;
-3. Modification of side-effect free RHS of assignments
+3. appending `&& expr` to conditions with side effects;
-4. Modification of side-effect free return arguments
+4. inserting if-guards for break, continue, function calls;
-5. Inserting if-guards for break, continue, function calls
+5. inserting memory initialization;
-6. Inserting array initialization
+5. replacing invoked function with another one.

 f1x expression synthesizer is bit-precise; it supports all builtin (C99) integer types and pointers.